fortuneonyeka/ror_lifestyle_article/README.md

 # README
-Lifestyle App with Ruby on Rails
+Luxurylyf App with Ruby on Rails

 This is an article based app featuring article categories, article posts, article votes, it is the ultimate hangout for luxury enthusiasts.